Jamesburg, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 16.53 mi of roadways, of which 11.67 mi were maintained by the municipality and 4.86 mi by Middlesex County.

 No Interstate, U.S. or state highways serve Jamesburg directly.
 The only major roads that pass through are county routes, including County Route 522, County Route 612, County Route 615 and County Route 625 (Perrineville Road).

 The closest limited access road is the New Jersey Turnpike (Interstate 95) at Exit 8A in surrounding Monroe Township.
-Route 612 provides a connection between the Turnpike/Route 32 and CR 520.
+Route 612 provides a connection between the Turnpike/Route 32 and County Route 520.

 Public transportation

-In the 19th & 20th centuries, Jamesburg Borough and Monroe Township had a major railway in the area, which was the Freehold and Jamesburg Agricultural Railroad.
+In the 19th and 20th centuries, the Freehold and Jamesburg Agricultural Railroad was a major railway in the area of Jamesburg Borough and Monroe Township.
 This railway was owned and operated by the Camden & Amboy Railroad Company (C&A), in which surveying for the line began on September 8, 1851, grading began on October 19, 1852, and the first track was laid on April 4, 1853.
 The first section of line was opened on July 18, 1853.
 The establishment of the Freehold & Jamesburg Agricultural Railroad caused this region to become a transportation hub.
 The Freehold and Jamesburg Railroad was abandoned by the early 1930s.
-A 2.8 mi portion of the former railroad's right-of-way was later approved to be sold by the New Jersey Board of Public Utility Commissioners (PUC) to Jersey Central Power & Light Company in 1966, with occasional freight service still being utilized through the Freehold Industrial Track.
+A 2.8 mi portion of the former railroad's right-of-way was later approved to be sold by the New Jersey Board of Public Utility Commissioners to Jersey Central Power & Light Company in 1966, with occasional freight service still being utilized through the Freehold Industrial Track.

-Middlesex County Area Transit (MCAT) shuttles provide service to and from Jamesburg on routes operating across the county.
-The M1 route operates between Jamesburg and the New Brunswick train station and the M2 Route connects Jamesburg, Helmetta and Spotswood with East Brunswick including the Brunswick Square Mall.
+Middlesex County RIDE shuttles provide service on the M1 route operates between Jamesburg and the New Brunswick train station.